 The Pulpit Rock and Pinnacle Loop along the Appalachian Trail is one of the most popular hikes in eastern Pennsylvania.

 This 9-mile loop hike is challenging but fun for everyone, including younger children.
 I remember hiking this trail with my mom when I was seven or eight years old (and then subsequent visits!).
-But it is steep in sections and VERY rocky (giving every visitor an understanding of the moniker “Rocksylvania” for the state).

 If you are considering hiking this popular section of the Appalachian Trail, the guide below will give you everything you need to know, including an alternate starting point to shorten the hike (but not the fun)!